Microsoft 365 · Backup

 This surprises almost everyone.
 When you pay for Microsoft 365 licenses, you get access to SharePoint, OneDrive, and Teams.
 Microsoft's position on your data is explicit: it's your data, you own it, it's your responsibility to protect it.
 They give you the platform.
 The rest is on you.

 Microsoft provides infrastructure redundancy.
 If one of their data centers has a hardware failure, your data isn't lost.
-That's not the same as a backup.
-If an employee accidentally deletes a folder, if ransomware encrypts your files through a compromised account, or if somebody restructures a SharePoint library and makes a mess of it, Microsoft is not going to restore that for you.
+But that's not a backup.
+If an employee accidentally deletes a folder, ransomware encrypts your files through a compromised account, or somebody restructures a SharePoint library and makes a mess of it, Microsoft isn't going to restore that for you.

 What Microsoft Actually Provides